Andrew-code2020/ms3onlinecookbook/README.md

 Would you use this and why?
 - I would use the recipe website because I like the idea of my Health and Wellness resources being in one place provided by people I trust.

+Who is our target audience?
+- This project is primarily a consumer business to customer servcie (B2C)
+- We noted the potential for business to business B2B partnerships later but accepted that this was not within the current scope of the business strategy plan because we need a viable product before opening discussions with another business.
+- Our aim was to access easier clients we already have but leave the door open for other clients to join us
+- Out thoughts were that our currents wouldn't need much justifcation to purchase a new offering from us given our existing relationship and the trust we have built up over many years.

+What makes a good recipe website experience?
+Following reserach we settled on the points below as a good recipe website experience
+- Intuitive design (Simple Navigation)
+- Clean, attractive layout with point and clicks revealing information slowly in an easy to understand readable format
+- Blog (Users liked to read about recipe experiences or other health and fitness related experiences)
+- Users can create, read, update and delete their own recipes and interact with other members(future development)
+- Pictures
+- Videos (This was placed in future development plans)
+- Pricing transparent (3 step purchase - This was placed in future development plans)

+##### Scope Plane
+Features you want to include in your design
+Colour light background generally white then strong Basic Observations
+Alert bar - Social Media Icons (Fontawesome) left | Search on Right Navbar
+Breakfast (L)
+Lunch (L)
+Dinner (L)
+Snacks (L)
+Dessert (L)
+Niche High Protein
+FAQ (Opportunity to show on click js)
+Register/Login (R) then reveals log out and CRUD Functionality Landing Page Body
+3 - 5 pages
+1 Landing Page
+Navigation Bar -
+Home(Landing page - Hero image photo options) Testimonials
+Photo Gallery
+Social Media Facebook.
+Instagram, Twitter(my ones) (Footer) Mobile friendly
+Light color picture background
+Footer
+Testimonials
+Database Mongo DB
+you're committing to solving a smaller part of the larger problem, rather than committing to the entire problem at one time.
+User information
+Email/username
+Password
+Notes
+Scope creep is the addition of features that weren't agreed on at the starting point.
+Scope creep is notorious in software development.
+Be aware of it, recognize it, and always try to minimize it.
+Here's a quote to bear in mind: trade-offs are essential to strategy.
+They create the need for choice, and they purposefully limit what a company offers.
+Consistently surprise and delight your users with small incremental releases that have perceived value.
+What users and stakeholders say they need?
+What they actually need?
+What they don't know they need?
+People don't want to buy a quarter-inch drill, they want a quarter-inch hole Requirement Types
+So is what we're building useful to a customer?
+Is it useful to us?
+Is it sellable?
+A User story is a helpful way to map out  interactions your user has with our software